GoogleCloudPlatform/healthcare-imaging-performance-test/README.md

     ITERATION, QUERYING_STUDIES_LATENCY, FIRST_BYTE_RECEIVED_LATENCY, READING_FIRST_STUDY_LATENCY, READING_WHOLE_DATASET_LATENCY, TOTAL_BYTES_READ MB_READ_PER_SECOND

 Where:
-- `ITERATION` is the number of iteration.
+- `ITERATION` is the number of iterations.
 - `QUERYING_STUDIES_LATENCY` is the latency of querying studies in milliseconds.
 - `FIRST_BYTE_RECEIVED_LATENCY` is the latency of the first byte received in milliseconds.
 - `READING_FIRST_STUDY_LATENCY` is the latency of reading the first study in milliseconds.